Kronos-192081/DistSys-Spr24/A1/README.md

 ## Initialization

 - `num_serv` number of servers are spawned.
-- `rep` handler for handling GET requests to \rep
+- `rep` handler for handling GET requests to /rep
-- `add` handler for handling POST requests to \add
+- `add` handler for handling POST requests to /add
-- `rm` handler for handling DELETE requests to \rm
+- `rm` handler for handling DELETE requests to /rm
-- `path` handler for handling all other requests out of which only GET requests to \home and \heartbeat are processed
+- `path` handler for handling all other requests out of which only GET requests to /home and /heartbeat are processed

 ## Data Structures used